Good Luck!

 Good Luck! is an Indian film directed by Aditya Datt and produced jointly by Karan Sharma and Jagdish Sharma.
-The film stars Aryeman Ramsay and Sayali Bhagat in the lead roles with Lucky Ali and Ranvir Shorey appear in supporting roles.
-It is inspired by Hollywood film, Just My Luck.
+The film stars Aryeman Ramsay and Sayali Bhagat in the lead roles with Lucky Ali and Ranvir Shorey in supporting roles.
+It is inspired by the Hollywood film, Just My Luck.
 The film was released on 8 August 2008.

 Synopsis

-This is a story about a singer/dancer Vicky Verma (Aryeman Ramsay).
-While he was a top student in his school and college days, he is not having much luck finding work, clients or projects.
+The film is about a singer/dancer, Vicky Verma (Aryeman Ramsay).
+While he was a top student in his school and college days, he is not having much luck finding work, clients, or projects.
 All he does seems to go wrong.
-Afterwards, Saba (Sayali Bhagat) one of the most luckiest girls in the city, meets Vicky at a masked-party and the two kiss which swaps their luck around.
+Afterwards, Saba (Sayali Bhagat), one of the luckiest girls in the city, meets Vicky at a masked party, and the two kiss, which swaps their luck around.
 Vicky gets as lucky as hell, and Saba gets jinxed.
-After she finds out that her luck changed due to that kiss, Saba goes out looking for Vicky even though she has never seen his face because he was wearing a mask at the party when they kissed.
-Vicky gets signed a contract deal by Tarun Chopra (Lucky Ali), but its later cancelled when Saba finds him and kisses him to get the luck back.
-She goes to work, only to get fired, knowing that Vicky was going to use the luck not on him but on his little cousin who has a heart-problem.
-She once again kisses him to give him the luck back, and Vicky kisses his little cousin and she gets all the luck.
+After she finds out that her luck changed due to that kiss, Saba goes out looking for Vicky, even though she has never seen his face because he was wearing a mask at the party when they kissed.
+Vicky gets signed a contract deal by Tarun Chopra (Lucky Ali), but it's later cancelled when Saba finds him and kisses him to get the luck back.
+She goes to work, only to get fired, knowing that Vicky was going to use the luck not on him but on his little cousin, who has a heart problem.
+She once again kisses him to give him the luck back, and Vicky kisses his little cousin, and she gets all the luck.
 After he does that, he ends up winning Saba's love and admiration.
-After Saba and Vicky get together, Vicky and Saba's life's change and they become prosperous.
+After Saba and Vicky get together, Vicky and Saba's lives change, and they become prosperous.